Korean Politician Calls Out Gumayusi Abuse in Push for Stronger Esports Player Protection

 1AM Gamer Team

-21 November 2025 12:30 PMA South Korean lawmaker has taken a public stand against the cyberbullying campaign targeting former T1 League of Legends player Lee 'Gumayusi' Min-hyeong, calling for stronger protections for esports athletes nationwide.
+21 November 2025 12:30 PM GMTA South Korean lawmaker has taken a public stand against the cyberbullying campaign targeting former T1 League of Legends player Lee 'Gumayusi' Min-hyeong, calling for stronger protections for esports athletes nationwide.

 Democratic Party of Korea Representative Jeon Yong-gi issued a statement on November 20 calling for immediate action from esports bodies following sustained cyberbullying targeting Gumayusi, the MVP of the 2025 League of Legends World Championship finals.
 Jeon stated that attacks against the player had gone far beyond acceptable limits, urging an immediate end to what he called long-running, targeted abuse.